lbolla/lbolla.info/content/blog/On the Non-portability of the Concept of Consciousness to AI.md

 Harsha distilled our dissatisfaction in a paper: https://philpapers.org/rec/PEROTN.

 PhilPapers is a treasure trove of great articles.
-I'm reading [Why You Can'T Make A Computer That Feels Pain]({{< relref "reading/Why you can't make a computer that feels pain.md" >}}) now!
+I'm reading [Why You Can't Make A Computer That Feels Pain]({{< relref "reading/Why you can't make a computer that feels pain.md" >}}) now!